Yuvraj-Sharma-2000/Calculator/README.md

 ```
 ssh-copy-id ansible_usr@192.168.0.3
 ```
-This will ask for password of that user, on validation you can login to their user as
+This will ask for password of that user, on validation you can login to their u ser as
 ```
 ssh ansible_usr@192.168.0.3
 ```